Cuba Junky 10 years all about Cuba

 Immediately wire home and have them send you enough money to hide out in Cuba for the rest of your life!!
 You will need to ... just kidding.

-If you check the OFAC papers (see link on navigation panel), I'm sure you'll probably find a sanctioned way to go and not have to worry about it.
+If you check the OFAC papers, I'm sure you'll probably find a sanctioned way to go and not have to worry about it.
 If not, the chances of actually being assessed a fine are pretty remote anyway.

 If you feel the need to bypass the system and go anyway, well ...